StackStorm/st2-docker/README.md

 Set `ST2_CHATOPS_ENABLE` to any non-zero value, then edit the various `HUBOT_` variables specific to your chatops adapter.
 See https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env for the full list of supported adapters and example ENV variables.

+You will also need an st2 API key for chatops.
+This should be set in `ST2_API_KEY`.

+To generate an API key, see the [StackStorm documentation](https://docs.stackstorm.com/authentication.html#api-keys).

+_Note:_ If you are standing up st2 for the first time, you may first need to start with chatops initially disabled so you can generate an API key.
+Once this is done, set it in `ST2_API_KEY`, enable chatops as per above and `docker-compose restart` to restart your st2 stack.

 #### RBAC Configuration

 Starting with v3.4.0 RBAC is now included, but not enabled, by default.
 There are some default assignments, mappings, and roles